Brett Crozier, U.S. Navy Captain Punished Over Whistleblowing, Reportedly Tests Positive For Coronavirus

 Navy Captain Brett Crozier was relieved of his command on the aircraft carrier U.S.S.
 Theodore Roosevelt earlier this week.
 This came after he penned a letter to Pentagon brass blowing the whistle on a fast-spreading coronavirus outbreak aboard the ship under his command, with a crew of nearly 5,000 sailors.
 On Sunday, The New York Times reported that Crozier himself has now tested positive for coronavirus.

-Acting Secretary of the Navy Thomas Modly, who was named to the post last November by Donald Trump, said that he had relieved Crozier because he lost confidence in the captain’s ability to command after he sent his emailed letter “too broadly” and did not not ensure that “it couldn’t be leaked,” as quoted by The Times.
+Acting Secretary of the Navy Thomas Modly, who was named to the post last November by Donald Trump, said that he had relieved Crozier because he lost confidence in the captain’s ability to command after he sent his emailed letter “pretty broadly” and did not not ensure that “it couldn’t be leaked,” as quoted by The Times.
 Crozier copied between 20 and 30 recipients on the email, The Times reported.

 According to the Times report, the Navy would not comment on whether or not Crozier tested positive for coronavirus.
 But two close friends of Crozier, who were among his Naval Academy classmates, told the paper that the captain had begun to exhibit symptoms of COVID-19 — the respiratory illness caused by the novel coronavirus — prior to his removal by Modly.